Turn Intentions Into Actions

-It’s January 5th 2023, which means that a lot of you have made new year’s resolutions.
-In this article, we talk about how strategic action plans—or implementation intentions—can help turn your good intentions into solid actions.
+To kick off the new year, let’s talk about how strategic action plans—or implementation intentions—can help turn your good intentions into solid actions.

-It’s the new year; a blank slate.
-A lot of you have made resolutions for the new year.
+It’s the new year: a blank slate.
+A lot of you have probably made a bunch of resolutions.
 That’s great—it’s a good first step to changing your behaviour for the better.
-But, unfortunately, they don’t often last.
+But, unfortunately, resolutions don’t often stick.
 In an older study, although 77% of new-year resolvers maintained their resolution(s) one week into the new year, only about one in five could sustain them for two years (1).
-If this sounds familiar, this article may be well worth your attention.
+If this sounds familiar, keep reading.

 The Intention-Behaviour Gap